Shiigu/quake1randomizer/README.md

 4. If all weapons have spawned, it creates a new "bag", and goes back to Step 2.

 > * The "can be spawned" rule specifically involves that the Thunderbolt can't be spawned inside liquid surfaces, due to the fact it will instantly kill a non-invulnerable player if used in there.

+> At every point in the weapon "bag", there's a 5% chance to spawn a Powerup instead of the next weapon.
+If Powerup randomization is disabled, the next weapon will always be generated.

+> When the weapon "bag" is complete, there's a 50% chance to spawn a Powerup (if Powerup randomization is enabled) instead of immediately create a new weapon "bag".

 ### Unbiased Mode